 It may be because testicular cancer and fertility problems share some of the same risk factors.

-If you have had testicular cancer already, your risk of developing a cancer in the other testicle is increased by 12 times.
+If you have had testicular cancer already, your risk of developing a cancer in the other testicle is increased by 12 to 18 times.

 It is important to attend follow up appointments after treatment.